iOSayedAhmed/Paymob-Assessment/README.md

 2. Open the playground files in Xcode.
 3. Run each playground file to see the output of the solution functions.

-## Note: If you want to test each problem individually, please choose the 'main branch'
+## Note: If you want to test each problem individually

+ please choose the `Main branch`